United States Strategic Bombing Survey

 A majority of the Survey's members were civilians in positions of influence on the various committees of the survey.
-Only one position of some influence was given to a prominent military officer, USAAF General Orvil A. Anderson, and that only in an advisory capacity.
+Only one position of some influence was given to a prominent military officer, USAAF General Orvil A. Anderson (who had been in the Air War Plans Division) and that only in an advisory capacity.
 Anderson was the only one on the survey board who knew about procedures of strategic bombing as Jimmy Doolittle's former deputy commander of operations.
-While the Board was not associated with any branch of the military, it was established by General Hap Arnold along with Carl A. Spaatz.
+While the Board was not associated with any branch of the military, it was established by General Hap Arnold (chief of the USAF) along with Carl Spaatz (commander of Strategic Air Forces in Europe).
 Failing to obtain the prominent public figure he had hoped for, Arnold settled for Franklin D'Olier.

+Background

+The strategic bombing effort against Germany had begun at the start of the war with British attacks on German naval facilities.
+After heavy losses in daylight raids, RAF Bomber Command moved to night attacks for protection from German fighter defences.
+The Butt report identified that attacks on specific targets were inaccurate due to navigational and target identification issues.
+Bomber Command reorganised its efforts and targeted German industrial locations in general rather than aiming for any specific factory or industry under the Area Bombing directive.
+At the same time it invested in navigational aids and target marking.
+The total bomber force increased until the RAF was able to send 500 to 800 bombers against a single target city while still able to carry out minor raids and diversions against other areas.
+While in 1941 the RAF dropped about 46,000 tons of bombs, in 1944 it dropped 676,000 tons.

+The USAAF entered the strategic bombing campaign with the intention of targeting specific industrial locations and to achieve precision bombing the attacks needed to be made by daylight.
+Formations of bombers flew in a mutually self-defensive "combat box" where their many machine guns would be sufficient to drive off or bring down enemy fighters.
+In practice due to many factors including the weather bombing accuracy fell short - around 20% of bombs fell within the required 1000 ft of the aiming point.